CodePath-Team-5/SCHOOL-Q-A/README.md

 **Optional Nice-to-have Stories**
 * User can view how many answers did a user answered - Checking creditability of other users...
 * User register account with their school email - Identify users
 * User can modify their profile
 * User can visit other user's profile
 * User can upvote a post
 * User delete/ Mark 'completed' post
 * When user post a question, check if question is already in the database and suggest to direct user to the current post instead
-* Camera/Photo Libary feature - add photo along with question
+* Camera/Photo Library feature - add photo along with question
 * Administrator Account - monitor posts (delete/add),

 ### 2. Screen Archetypes

 *    Login screen: user can login their account
 *    Register screen: user can register for an account
-*    Search screen: user can search for Q&A posts based on their searching question,phrase,terms
+*    Search screen: user can search for Q&A posts based on their searching question, phrase, terms
-*    Compose question screen: user can compose a question post. (optional) User can upload imgage from photo library along with the question
+*    Compose question screen: user can compose a question post. (optional) User can upload image from photo library along with the question
 *    Post's content screen (showing questions, answers, and comment box): user can view the question, list of answers, and a comment box to add their answer to question
 *    User's Profile screen: user can view their basic profile, user's question posts and (option) user's favorite posts.